DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Tilesets/Animations.md

 ## Assigning Animations to Character Entities

 For [[character entity|character entities]], animations are assigned to an animation type (idle, walk, etc.) and a cardinal direction (north, east, etc.) elsewhere; this cannot be done with Tiled.
-The [[Entity Management System]] in the [[Web Encoder]] can help you assign animations to character entities if you don't want to do it by hand.
+The [[entity management system]] in the [[web encoder]] can help you assign animations to character entities if you don't want to do it by hand.